 Yes, you can speak to us on how you can maximise your SRS funds.

-You can withdraw from your DBS SRS Account at any time before age 62, subjected to a 5% penalty for early withdrawal.
+You can withdraw from your DBS SRS Account at any time before retirement age at first contribution, subjected to a 5% penalty for early withdrawal.
 100% of the amount withdrawn will also be subjected to tax for that year.

 Login to digibank and easily view the following information on your SRS Account:

 - Maximum contribution amount